KuroganeToyama/blog/src/content/blog/2025-12-08-competitive-programming.md

 I had to find a job right after first year.
 Welcome to co-op program, folks.
 That was when I learned about the existence of LeetCode.
 And I also found a fuck ton of online guides on how to grind LeetCode for your technical interviews.
 And yeah, do I look like I gave a shit?

 Second year of CS major and everyone got hit with the DSA courses.
 I got out of those courses perfectly fine.
 Not that I got a 90% in those courses or anything, but they didn't become a nightmare for me like they did for my peers.
 You people thought these courses and LeetCode were painful huh?
 You ain't seen shit.
-Unless you already did ICPC, in which case you have my admiration.
+Unless you already did ICPC, in which case you have my utmost respect and admiration.

 Advent of Code has always been a thing, except I never bothered with it until this year when my friend goaded me into doing it.
 It was kinda fun actually.
-Except for day 6, who the hell thought parsing challenge was a good idea?
+Except for day 6.
+Who the hell thought parsing challenge was a good idea?

 In a nutshell, my experience with CP can be described in 2 lines.
-If you give me a problem and ask me to provide the approach to the solution, I can give it to you on the fly.
+If you give me a problem and ask me to describe the solution, i.e. what data structure to use and what algorithm to use, I can give it to you on the fly.
 But if you tell me to also implement the solution on the fly, then I *am* gonna suck, quite a lot.

 In fact, I just screwed up implementing BFS in my most recent technical interview.